The shift to mutationism is documented in our language

 The idea that molecular studies are bringing about a gradual but profound shift in how we understand evolution is something I’ve considered for a long time.
 It reminds me of the urban myth about boiling a frog, to the effect that the frog will not notice the change if you bring it on slowly enough.
 Molecular results on evolution have been emerging slowly and steadily since the late 1950s.
 Initially these results were shunted into a separate stream of “molecular evolution” (with its own journals and conferences), but over time, they have been merged into the mainstream, leading to the impression that molecular results can’t possibly have any revolutionary implications.

 But maybe the frog is dead already.
-I would argue that molecular studies have shifted the way we understand the role of mutation in evolution, to the point that many of us are now aligned with the mutationists of a century ago, and against the Modern Synthesis.
+I would argue that molecular studies have shifted the way we understand the role of mutation in evolution, to the point that many of us are now aligned with the mutationists of a century ago, and against the original Modern Synthesis (OMS).
 The shift is apparent in statements like these:

 Adaptation proceeds through the selection of mutations” (Jacquier, et al 2013)